phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 pandas 2.0.
 Dask has a convenient option to globally avoid NumPy object dtype when possible, which makes opting into PyArrow backed strings even easier.
 PyArrow also provides huge speedups in other areas where available.
-The PyArrow ``dtype_backend`` is still pretty new and has the potential to cut I/O times significantly.
+The PyArrow ``dtype_backend`` is still pretty new and has the potential to cut I/O times significantly right now.
 It is certainly worth exploring whether it can solve performance bottlenecks.
 There is a lot of work going on to improve support for general PyArrow dtypes with the potential to speed up an average workflow in the near future.